fenago/generative-adversarial-networks/chapter_07/Lab_5.md

 X = rand(28 * 28 * n_samples)
 # reshape into a batch of grayscale images

-104

-### 7.4.
-How to Define and Use the Generator Model

-105

 X = X.reshape((n_samples, 28, 28, 1))
 # generate ✬fake✬ class labels (0)